Baksan Neutrino Observatory

-The first underground experiment, the BUST started operations in 1977.
+The first underground experiment, the BUST, started in 1977.
 It is located 550 meters from the tunnel entrance.
 It detected neutrinos from the SN1987A supernova.
 It continues to operate (as of 2017).

 The next experiment at BNO was the Gallium-Germanium Neutrino Telescope (GGNT) as part of the SAGE experiment.
-It started operation 1986.
 It is located 3,500 meters from the tunnel entrance.
-It continues to operate (as of 2017).
+It started in 1986 and was still in operation as of 2017.

-In addition to the big experiments BUST and SAGE, a number of smaller experiments that benefit from the low-background location have taken place at BNO; for example, the isotopic composition of the lunar samples brought by Luna-16, Luna-20 and Luna-24 spacecraft was measured in BNO.
+In addition to the big experiments BUST and SAGE, a number of smaller experiments that benefit from the low-background location have taken place at BNO; for example, the isotopic composition of the lunar samples brought by Luna 16, Luna 20 and Luna 24 spacecraft was measured in BNO.

 BNO is also home to the Andyrchi air-shower array, located on the surface above BUST in the mountain slope.
-The array and BUST work in coincidence.
+The array and BUST work in concert.
 BNO hosts also a small gravitational-wave detector, OGRAN.
 OGRAN would be capable of registering a galactic supernova, should one occur in the Milky Way.

 The BNO-observatory is planning (as of 2021) a new major detector, the Baksan Large Underground Scintillation Telescope (BLUST).
 This detector would consist of huge (10 kilotonnes) amounts of liquid scintillator.
 It would be located at the end of the laboratory tunnel.
 It would mainly detect neutrinos.

 As of 2017, the director of the observatory is Valery Kuzminov.